Regional Media Legacies Partnerships with Historical Organizations

 Booklyn’s co-founder, Marshall Weber, possesses an audiovisual collection of his own which MIAP graduate student Amal Ahmed worked on this collection during her Spring 2020 internship.
 Find out more information here regarding her work.

 Brooklyn Historical Society - Brooklyn, NY

-Brooklyn Historical Society (BHS) hosted the first Regional Media Legacies project-funded MIAP intern during the Fall 2019 semester.
-BHS collects, preserves, and makes accessible one of the most comprehensive collection of materials related to Brooklyn’s history and culture.
-Under the supervision of Manager of Archives and Special Collections, Maggie Schreiner, a MIAP intern researched and assisted with preparation for a grant application for the preservation of audio-visual material in the Ronald Shiffman collection on the Pratt Center for Community Development, which documents the broad scope of Shiffman's career as a city planner, architect, and expert in community economic development from the 1960s to the present.
+Brooklyn Historical Society (BHS) hosted the first Regional Media Legacies project-funded MIAP intern, MIAP graduate Matthew Hoffman, during the Fall 2019 semester.
+BHS collected, preserved, and made accessible one of the most comprehensive collections of materials related to Brooklyn’s history and culture.
+Under the supervision of Manager of Archives and Special Collections, Maggie Schreiner, Hoffman researched and assisted with preparation for a grant application for the preservation of audio-visual material in the Ronald Shiffman collection on the Pratt Center for Community Development, which documents the broad scope of Shiffman's career as a city planner, architect, and expert in community economic development from the 1960s to the present.

 Long Island Studies Institute - Hempstead, NY

 A cooperative endeavor of Hofstra University and Nassau County, Long Island Studies Institute (LISI) is a major center for the study of Long Island local and regional history, and has unprocessed audiovisual material documenting unique aspects of this history.

 In the Fall of 2019, LISI became the first RML Fellow host site.
 By partnering with LISI, the RML project gained a site to support Fellowship work across the Long Island region.
 This partnership is intended to establish a great deal of groundwork for LISI’s long-term audiovisual preservation goals, as well as building a network of local cultural organizations with hidden media collections.